 Step 2: Create an oral health education program that includes tooth-brushing instruction.

 Step 3: Identify educational materials that can be provided to the children to reinforce key messages about tooth-brushing techniques and oral home care practices.

 Step 4: Submit the application.
 Allow 4 weeks for committee approval and approximately 4 weeks for toothbrushes to arrive.

 Once your application has been approved, toothbrushes will be sent to you based on the number of children as noted on your application.
 Please indicate size of toothbrush for your target group.

 Step 1: Implement your tooth-brushing program for your community of children.

-Step 5: Document your findings and referrals made.
+Step 2: Document your findings with photos.

 Step 3: Complete Final Report documenting project and outcomes, and submit to email@example.com within two weeks of completion of project.

 Crest/Oral-B are proud to sponsor this children’s educational program to help ensure a lifetime of good oral hygiene habits.
 For more information about our online educational materials for pediatric oral health, please visit dentalcare.com